sr99622/libonvif/README.md

 Note: There are two versions of PyTorch, CPU and GPU.
 The GPU version is substantially larger and will take a long time to download.
 If you are running OpenVINO configuration, you do not need the GPU version of the library, the CPU version will work fine.
 If you are running NVIDIA GPU, you will need the GPU version for hardware acceleration.
 Please review the PyTorch installation instructions linked above carefully for the correct instructions for your situation.

 To run yolox using OpenVINO on Intel hardware, you will need to install the hardware drivers.
 On Windows, these drivers may be installed as part of the operating system.
 Look for the Intel Driver and Support Assistant in the Applications menu for configuration and updates.
-For best results installing hardware drivers in Ubuntu, please refer to the instructions for the latest version of the [Intel compute-runtime package](https://github.com/intel/compute-runtime/releases).
-The OpenVINO library is installed with the command ```pip install openvino```.
+To install Intel hardware drivers in Ubuntu, please refer to the instructions for the latest version of the [Intel compute-runtime package](https://github.com/intel/compute-runtime/releases).
+The OpenVINO python module is installed with the command ```pip install openvino```.

 Note that both the pytorch and OpenVINO python modules are required for either configuration.
 Hardware drivers are only required for the actual hardware being used.